paihari/syntropAI/documentation/systemic-thinking-agents.md

 ### Key Takeaway

-AI agents should combine the strengths of bio and human agents to become:
+AI agents we build should combine the strengths of bio and human agents to become:
 - **Autonomous**: Operate independently without constant supervision.
 - **Collaborative**: Work effectively with humans and other agents.
 - **Scalable**: Adapt to various levels of complexity and expand their impact.